hadirkhan10/chisel3-wiki/BlackBoxes.md

-Chisel *BlackBoxes* are used to instantiate externally defined modules.
+Chisel provides two constructs,  `ExtModule` and `BlackBox` for implementing externally defined modules.
 This construct is useful for hardware constructs that cannot be described in Chisel and for connecting to FPGA or other IP not defined in Chisel.

-Modules defined as a `BlackBox` will be instantiated in the generated Verilog, but no code will be generated to define the behavior of module.
+Modules defined as a `ExtModule` or `BlackBox` will be instantiated in the generated Verilog, but no code will be generated to define the behavior of module.

+The preferred `ExtModule` works much like a `MultiIOMOdule`.
+Port naming is entirely under the developers control, there is no required IO Bundle, but one can be used manually if desired.
+Clock and Reset Ports must be explicitly declared.

-Unlike Module, BlackBox has no implicit clock and reset.
-Ports declared in the IO Bundle will be generated with the requested name (ie. no preceding `io_`).
+Ports declared in the required `val io = IO()` bundle will be generated with the requested name (ie. no preceding `io_`).
+This can be confusing at times.
+Like `ExtMOdule`, `BlackBox` has no implicit clock and reset.

+In general, in the following discussion.
+BlackBox and ExtModule behave almost identically except for the port naming.

 ### Parameterization